joejb/AWS-S3-IAM-Elixir-Phoenix/Step 2.md

 Bucket created

-Click on the “Permissions” tab at the top and then click on “Everyone”.
-Select the tick boxes for "read only" and then click “Save”.
+Click on the "Permissions" tab at the top and then click on "Everyone".
+Select the tick boxes for "read only" and then click "Save".
 You should see a user that already has read and write access at the top:

-Next click on the “Bucket Policy” button beneath the tabs.
+Next click on the "Bucket Policy" button beneath the tabs.
 It will then prompt you to enter a bucket policy.
-Enter the following, replacing “your_bucket_name” with the name you chose for your bucket, and then press “Save”:
+Enter the following, replacing "your_bucket_name" with the name you chose for your bucket, and then press "Save":

 {
   "Version": "2008-10-17",